hemeac/kiwiTechTree/README.md

 ## Mark IV Spaceplane System
 Shuffled the tech nodes.

+## M.O.L.E.
+I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
+I'm providing this only because I can't be bothered putting another folder for this, so consider this incomplete.
+But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.

 ## Changelog
+* 0.1.5 Added a couple of nodes to support the command module strand.
 * 0.1.4 Added Nuclear Power & Propulsion
 * 0.1.3 Added CNAR support.
 * 0.1.2 Added BetterSRBs support, Added couple of parts.
 Began adding support for optional mod, KiwiDeprecated which soft deprecates parts on the basis of overlap of Nertea's mods if they don't fit in a stockalike style.